March 2, 2017

 In the ever-changing world of web design, adaptability is imperative to ensure usability.
 User experience is a key component when building and designing your website.
 Remember, your website is not for you – it’s for your users.
 Here are a few tried and true practices that assure your website is delivering your brand message efficiently and effectively.

 Of course, there are important components to consider when implementing long scroll.
-For instance, sticky navigation, keeping your nav bar in view while content scrolls below, assures that users can control the page and their own pace without getting lost.
-Implementing scroll-triggered animation – like these that we used for Veritable’s vertical timeline – add a touch of fun to the page to further engage the user.
-Lastly, creating cohesion by changing backgrounds in order to emulate the appearance of a single page.
-This breaks up the content and helps walk your user through the site, rather than the old method of presenting a block of text to read through.
+For instance, sticky navigation (keeping your nav bar in view while content scrolls below) assures that users can control the page and their own pace without getting lost.
+Implementing scroll-triggered animation – like these that we used for Veritable’s vertical timeline – adds a touch of fun to the page to further engage the user.
+You also want to break up content to ensure users don’t just have a block to read through.
+Create changing backgrounds to emulate the appearance of multiple pages to help guide users.